 Yes.
 Should be.

-We should design user friendly page url.
-It means that if we see a url we will know what the page is about
+We should design user user-friendly page URL.
+It means that if we see a URL we will know what the page is about

 Target keyword : mens sports shoes

-Reason : It's better than point#1 but it includes repetitive keyword which is not good for search engines and should be avoided.
+Reason: It's better than point#1 but it includes repetitive keywords which is not good for search engines and should be avoided.

-Reason : Seo friendly url. keyword is not repetitive and easy to understand
+Reason : Seo friendly url. the keyword is not repetitive and easy to understand

 Reason : Directory based urls.
-Here by looking into url we can predict that all men stuff grouped into directory mens.
+Here by looking into url, we can predict that all men's stuff is grouped into the directory mens.

 What should be used to Separate the words in the url?
 Hyphen (-) or underscore (_) or dashes ( - )?

-Hyphen should be used to Separate words in url.
-Hyphen is recommended to use in urls than underscore or dashes.
+Hyphens should be used to separate words in the URL.
+Hyphen is recommended to use in URLs rather than underscore or dashes.
 Most of the search engines treat hyphens as word separators.

-- Dashes : Dashes includes space on either side while using it to make statements.
-Urls should now have spaces therefore dashes is not recommended to use in urls.
-Yes you may use dashes without space in the url and in such case itís hyphen.
+- Dashes: Dashes include space on either side while using it to make statements.
+URLs should now have spaces therefore dashes are not recommended for use in URLs.
+Yes, you may use dashes without space in the URL, and in such cases, it's the hyphen.

 - Underscore : Used to combine two words.
 As per RFC 1035 Underscore (_) is not permitted in domain name too.
-Itís not recommended to use Underscore in urls.
+It's not recommended to use Underscore in URLs.

 - Hyphen : hyphens are used to separate words in urls.
-It makes the url cleaner and easy to read and understand.
-Also using hyphen in the url helps better position of the web page in the search result than underscore.
-Therefore hyphen is highly recommended to use in web page urls.
+It makes the URL cleaner and easy to read and understand.
+Also using a hyphen in the URL helps better position the web page in the search result than underscore.
+Therefore hyphen is highly recommended for use in web page URLs.

-Url is combined by using underscore.
+Url is combined by using an underscore.
 Therefore it is not recommended.

-Url is combined by using hyphen.
-Therefore it recommended.
+Url is combined by using a hyphen.
+Therefore it is recommended.

 Does it matters if Trailing slashes added after domain name?

-There is no issue if Trailing slashes are added after domain name.
+There is no issue if Trailing slashes are added after the domain name.